netscaler/cloud-native-getting-started/aws/unified-ingress/README.md

 * How to deploy a microservice application exposed as NodePort type service.
 * How to configure NetScaler VPX (Tier 1 ADC) using Citrix Ingress Controller to load balance applications.

 NetScaler supports Unified Ingress architecture to load balance an enterprise grade applications deployed as microservices in AWS kubernetes service - EKS.
-NetScaler VPX acts as high scale North-South proxy.
+NetScaler VPX acts as high scale, secure North-South proxy.
 Lets understand the Unified Ingress topology using below diagram.

 ##### Deployment steps: